hyron-group/reference/addons-development/build-addons.md

 this.var_name = val'
 ```

 You can also use the above method to override the default method.
 However, that is not recommended.
-If it's a bundle of hyrons, we'd love to be able to contribute an edit from you.
+If it's a bundle of Hyrons, we'd love to be able to contribute an edit from you.

-To develop addons effectively, in addition to the documentation we have developed, you can study the hyron code to get a better view of the framework.
+To develop addons effectively, in addition to the documentation we have developed, you can study Hyron code to get a better view of the framework.

 ## **Here are some files that you need to keep in mind :**